 The FSO or designee will review the information in the SF-86 (e-QIP) for adequacy and completeness, only.
-The information will be used for no other purpose within the company, and the information provided by you is protected by Section 552a of Title 5, United State Code, "Privacy Act of 1975".
-The FSO or designee also shall not share any information from the SF-86 or e-QIP to anyone within the company.
+The information will not be used for any other purpose within the company, and the information provided by you is protected by Section 552a of Title 5, United State Code, "Privacy Act of 1975".
+The FSO shall not share any information from the SF-86 or e-QIP with anyone within the company.